-Yes you can put a 40 grit on it and ‘rough up’ some small areas, but if you plan on sanding your wood floors by hand with this sander then you had better clear your calendar.
+Yes, you can put a 40 grit on it and ‘rough up’ some small areas, but if you plan on sanding your wood floors by hand with this sander then you had better clear your calendar.

-3. Taking third place, the palm sander.
+3. Taking third place is the palm sander.

 Just like the handheld random orbital, palm sanders oscillate, but the palm sander plate is fixed straight.
 Without this ‘give’ the palm sander can be a little more aggressive, while still producing quite a smooth finish.